Email Blacklist Checker

 ## Result Behavior

-The result shows which IPs were checked, whether any listing was found, and what to fix before requesting delisting.
+The report shows which IPs were checked, whether any IP is listed, and what to fix before you request delisting.

 ## AI Agent Notes